• April 15, 2021

 If they did not leave behind their wishes, those details will need to be decided by you and anyone else involved with the funeral planning.

-Order 5-10 original death certificates depending on the investment depth of the deceased.
+Order 5-10 certified copies of the death certificate depending on the investment depth of the deceased.
 Original death certificates are needed in some cases, such as in probate court and investment ownership changes.

 You can typically order certificates through the funeral home.

 Contact any financial institutions your loved one belonged to.
-Your bank or credit union will need a copy of their death certificate.
+The bank or credit union will need a copy of their death certificate.
+Account access may differ.

-If you were a joint owner on any of the deceased’s accounts, they will pass solely into your name once the financial institution is notified.
+- If a joint owner is listed on any of the deceased’s accounts, the funds will pass into their name once the financial institution is notified.

-If there are accounts you were not a joint owner on, the executor named in the will typically takes steps to close the account.
+- If there are accounts where there is no joint owner or beneficiary, the executor named in the will typically takes steps to close the account.

 Some thieves attempt to steal the identity of deceased individuals to apply for credit, so completing the above tasks is crucial.